 I suppose that comes down to versatility as well as quality.
 I also think I might be rambling now about a film I’ve not shot enough of to be able to say much more on.

 So I’ll end this here with the usual reminder that if you want to get some Portra 400 yourself, you can do from Amazon, from eBay, or from Analogue Wonderland.
 Whatever it is you shoot with it, I hope you’re as impressed as I was.

 If you enjoyed that post, why not take a look at these others to stay inspired or learn more about some other Kodak films:

-- Full review of another great Kodak film
+- Full review of this fantastic Kodak Portra 400 film

 - Other shots from this roll of Portra 400 at Jing’an Temple